nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ### Finding a Good `find`
 Finding Goods in the warehouse through the name of the Unit Good.
 After finding the goods, it will show the details of all the goods found.

+Tips:
+* This command is good for finding the SKU of a Good or Unit Good which you only know the name for.

 Format: `find n/[NAME]`

 Example of finding a Good:<br/>